lvgl/lv_port_texas_sk-am62p-lp/README.md

   - Screen (HDMI)
   - Ethernet

-- An SD card is needed to flash the image.
-Follow the guide to download or build the `.wic` image
+- SD card is needed to flash the image.
+Follow the [guide](https://dev.ti.com/tirex/content/tirex-product-tree/am62px-devtools/docs/am62px_skevm_quick_start_guide.html) to download or build the `.wic` image

 - If there are problems encountered flashing the SD card with BalenaEtcher as mentioned in the documentation, use this command instead:

   ```bash